evenator/CarND-MPC-Project/README.md

-lessons. `Ψ` is heading, `L_f` is the length parameter of the car, and `steer` is the steering angle, which is used to calculate the steering command. `a` is the acceleration, which is used to calculate the throttle/brake command. `err_ct` is the cross-track error, and `f(x)` is the y position of the path, as calculated by with the polyonomial fit. `err_Ψ` is the heading error.
+lessons. `Ψ` is heading, `L_f` is the length parameter of the car, and `steer` is the steering angle, which is used to calculate the steering command. `a` is the acceleration, which is used to calculate the throttle/brake command. `err_ct` is the cross-track error, and `f(x)` is the y position of the path, as calculated by with the polynomial fit. `err_Ψ` is the heading error.

-In order to choose a good number of timesteps `N` and timestep length `dt` for prediction, I first tuned the cost function so that the car could go around the track at 40 MPH with `N=10` and `dt=0.10`.
+In order to choose a good number of time steps `N` and time step length `dt` for prediction, I first tuned the cost function so that the car could go around the track at 40 MPH with `N=10` and `dt=0.10`.
 Then, I tried many different combinations of `N` and `dt`: